Faculty and Staff

 - Calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack

 Service animals are working animals, not pets.
-The work or task a service animal has been trained to provide must be directly related to the person's disability.
-Click here for guidelines on interacting with students (handlers) and service animals on-campus.
+The work or task a service animal has been trained to provide must directly relate to the person's disability.

 Information about student disabilities is confidential.
 Although you may be informed of a student's disability status or accommodation needs, you may not share this information with others unless the student specifically requests you do so.